wavemaker/docs/learn/teams/manage-projects.md

 ## Add Members

-You can add members to a Project.
+You can add members in the team to a Project.
 The new members assign with the default role which gives them only read access.
 You can also choose a specific role for the user.
 For more information, see [Manage Roles](/learn/teams/manage-roles)

 - To add a member, click the **Plus** button as shown in the image below.